New CIS Critical Security Controls Mapping to the NIST CSF in a Standardized Data Format

 CIS provides mappings to multiple cybersecurity standards, such as NIST CSF and ISO 210071.
-Our CIS Controls team is in the process of creating mappings to NIST SP 800-171 and NIST SP 800-53 that are expected to be released in Q1 of 2020.
+Our CIS Controls team has created mappings to NIST SP 800-171 and NIST SP 800-53 .
 CIS has begun to leverage the types of relationships described by the NIST OLIR specification within our mappings to other security best practices.
 These mappings are available on our website and in CIS WorkBench, a site for cybersecurity professionals to network and collaborate.
 Community members work together to develop and map security best practices.

 Flexibility for the future

 CIS views the NIST OLIR specification as another way to support users of the CIS Controls.
+In May 2021, CIS Controls team launched the NIST CSF Mapping for CIS Controls v8.
 Cybersecurity professionals who leverage the CIS Controls may have unique missions or be concurrently subject to multiple security frameworks.
 Accordingly, providing mappings to the CSF in this format helps to ensure that the CIS Controls continue to be flexible and easy to use.
-The NIST OLIR specification is another tool in the information security toolbelt to achieve that goal.
+The NIST OLIR specification is another tool in the information security tool belt to achieve that goal.